neomundi-io/.github/profile/README.md

 ---

-⚡ Your AI makes mistakes.
+⚡ ## Your AI makes mistakes.
 You find out too late.
 Neomundi tells you while it happens.
-⚡ Every response is traced, scored, and auditable in real time.
-⚡ We stop risky responses before they are sent.
-⚡ No more black box.
-You see and control risk as it happens.

 ---